 The measurement will be performed in a counting mode.

 A 420 nm PiLas laser available at BNL does not allow triggering at frequencies above 1 MHz.
-In its present configuration (PiL040X head adjusted to a SM fiber), at this frequency, with a 0% tune (max intensity), it provides only ~3nW of power, as measured by Thorlabs xxx, which means a rather small expected current overall.
+In its present configuration (PiL040X head adjusted to a SM fiber), at this frequency, with a 0% tune (max intensity), it provides only ~3nW of power, as measured by a Thorlabs S150C optical power meter, which means a rather small expected current overall.

-The measurement will therefore be performed using the 405 nm LED pulser box provided by Jefferson Lab.
+The measurement will therefore be performed using the 405 nm LED pulser box provided by JLab.
 At its maximum external trigger frequency ~1 MHz, and a highest driver voltage of 30.0 V, the LED box produces a photon flux up to ~100 nW, as measured by the same Thorlabs device, being coupled to the sensor via a MM fiber with a ~300 mm core diameter.
 The single photon timing distribution has a width of ~800 ps RMS, which is sufficient for this type of measurements.

-A flux of ~100 nW at the fiber end means ~50 nW as seen by a Hamamatsu S6337-01 photodiode after the beam splitter (be aware that BSW19 beam splitter has a nominal reflectance to transmission ratio of around 1:1 at 405 nm).
-A S6337-01 photodiode has a photosensitivity of ~0.2 A/W at 405 nm, therefore it will produce a current of an order of ~10 nA.
+A flux of ~100 nW at the fiber end means ~50 nW as seen by a Hamamatsu S1227-1010BQ photodiode after the beam splitter (be aware that BSW19 beam splitter has a nominal reflectance to transmission ratio of around 1:1 at 405 nm).
+A S1227-1010BQ photodiode has a photosensitivity of ~0.2 A/W at 405 nm, therefore it will produce a current of an order of ~10 nA.
 This seems to be in the right ballpark for a Keithley 6487 picoammeter to provide a reliable reference measurement.